Gertrude of Nivelles: Foundress

-Christianity was not at all widespread in Gertrude's place and time.
+Christianity was not widespread in Gertrude's place and time.
 It was only the development of cities and the initiative of bishops that led to a vast movement of evangelism, and a flowering of monasteries in the 7th and 8th centuries.

 Gertrude's Vita describes how Bishop Amand came to Itta's house, "preaching the word of God.
 At the Lord's bidding, he asked whether she would build a monastery for herself and Christ's handmaid, Gertrude."
 Itta founded Nivelles, a double monastery, one for men, the other for women.
 However, after they entered the religious life, Gertrude and her mother suffered "no small opposition" from the royal family.
 During this period, trials for the family are mentioned involving the usurper Otto's bid to replace the Pippinids at the side of the king.

 There is some precedent for Gertrude and Itta's move to the monastery at Nivelles.
 According to Wemple, "during the second half of the seventh century, women in Neustrian-Burgundian families concentrated on the creation of a network of monasteries rather than on the conclusion of politically advantageous unions, while families whose holdings were in the northeastern parts of the kingdom, centering around the city of Metz, were more concerned with the acquisition of power through carefully arranged marriages."
 Itta's move to start a monastery was thus not completely out of the ordinary, and may have in fact been the norm for a widowed noblewoman.

-Upon Itta's death at about the age of 60 in the year 652, twelve years after the death of her husband Pippin, Gertrude took over the monastery.
-At this time, Gertrude took the "whole burden of governing upon herself alone," placing affairs of the family in the hand of "good and faithful administrators from the brothers."
+Upon Itta's death at about the age of 60 in the year 652, twelve years after the death of her husband, Pepin, Gertrude took over the monastery.
+At this time, Gertrude took the "whole burden of governing upon herself alone," placing affairs of the family in the hands of "good and faithful administrators from the brothers."
 Some have argued that this implies that Gertrude ruled the monastery with an abbot.
 Frankish double monasteries were almost always led by an abbess, or jointly by an abbess and abbot.
 However, when Suzanne Wemple used Nivelles as an example of the latter, claiming that Gertrude ruled Nivelles jointly with Amand "around 640," she casts doubt on her own theory by mistaking the date.
 Many later scholars date the foundation of Nivelles between 647 and 650.